Requirements for the Major and the Minor in Spanish Language and Literature (SPN)

 The major in Spanish Language and Literature leads to the Bachelor of Arts degree.
-All courses offered for the major must be taken for a letter grade (except that S is acceptable for SPN 310 and SPN 311 completed through Challenge examinations).
-All upper-division courses in Spanish must be passed with a letter grade of C or higher.
+All courses offered for the major must be taken for a letter grade (except that S is acceptable for SPN 211, SPN 212, and SPN 310/SPN 311 completed through Challenge examinations).
+All courses in Spanish must be passed with a letter grade of C or higher.

-B. Advanced Courses in Hispanic Linguistics, Literature, and Culture
+Advanced Courses in Hispanic Linguistics, Literature, and Culture (15 credits)

-Twelve additional credits in upper-division SPN courses chosen in consultation with the Departmental advisor.
-(HUL 324 is also acceptable.
+Five additional courses in upper-division SPN courses chosen in consultation with the Departmental advisor.
+(HUL 324 and HUS 390 are also acceptable.
 A maximum of three credits of SPN 447 is applicable toward this requirement.)
 At least three of the upper-division courses for the major must be 400-level.
 300-level courses in the above list that are in excess of the required number may also count in this category.